aws-samples/aws-terraform-reusable-workflow/.github/pull_request_template.md

 ## Motivation

 <!-- Why are you submitting this pull request? -->
-- Resolves #<user-story-number>
+- Resolves #<issue-number>

 ### Checklist

+- [ ] Yes, I have updated the documentation for this change.
-- [ ] Yes, [pre-commit hooks](../blob/main/CONTRIBUTING.md#execute-pre-commit-hooks-manually-on-all-files) have been executed successfully.
+- [ ] Yes, [pre-commit hooks](../../blob/main/CONTRIBUTING.md#execute-pre-commit-hooks-manually-on-all-files) have been executed successfully.

 ## Additional Notes